 3. Swizzin Script

-Swizzin is a popular all-in-one seedbox toolbox that comes with a variety of features to help make management easier.
-Seedboxes require a fair deal of managing and automating, especially if you are setting up your own dedicated and personalized server.
+Swizzin is a popular seedbox provider that also released and actively maintans an all-in-one seedbox toolbox that comes with a variety of features to help make management easier.

 It is also important to note that Swizzin is updated on a regular basis to this day, which makes it a very stable and reliable set of scripts to use.
-Swizzin also gives you the freedom to choose which apps or scripts to install so that you don’t have to overcommit by installing a bunch of extra features you are not interested in.
+Limiting options and software, and getting rid of a lot of potential middleware issues from Docker, Swizzin delivers a lightweight and reliable seedbox experience, even though it is quite barebones.

 Rtinst is a great seedbox script for big torrent users.
 What this script does is make it much easier to set up and install certain torrent clients such as rTorrent or ruTorrent on specific servers like a Debian server or an Ubuntu server.
 This is normally a pretty complicated process but with the rtinst script, it becomes much faster and much easier.

 Quickbox is another media server application that provides a high-quality dashboard that allows you to use your media server in a much smoother way.
 Not only is this UI very intuitive but it is also very easy on the eyes.

 Additionally, Quickbox allows you to achieve very simple app installation and management.
 Thanks to this feature and the lovely UI, you’ll be able to manage and install dozens of apps all at once in a manner that is timely and smooth.

 The colors that Quickbox uses are muted and subtle, so you don’t have to worry about being bombarded by colors that are too flashy or obnoxious.
 It also has some nice icons that are easily identifiable that symbolize specific actions.